ikelaiah/threadsafecollections-fp/README.md

 1. Go to `tests/` directory
 2. Open `TestRunner.lpi` in Lazarus IDE and compile
 3. Run `./TestRunner.exe -a -p --format=plain` to see the test results.

+## 📚 Documentation

+See [ThreadSafeCollections.List-API.md](docs/ThreadSafeCollections.List-API.md) for more details.

 ## 🤝 Contributing